suffolklibraries/lgc/content/collections/events/storytelling-baden-prince-jnr.md

     content:
       -
         type: text
-        text: "Join professional storyteller Dave Tong,\_The Yarnsmith of Norwich,\_for immersive historically themed stories for all the family.\_"
+        text: "Join professional storyteller Baden Prince Jnr from the World Storytelling Cafe,\_for a morning of stories for all the family.\_"
       -
         type: hard_break
       -
         type: hard_break
       -
         type: text
-        text: 'Suitable for ages 4+'
+        text: 'Suitable for ages 5+'
       -
         type: hard_break
       -